 The UE may be configured to measure and report, via high layer parameter measureSameDL-PRS-ResourceWithDifferentRxTxTEGs subject to UE capability, UE Rx-Tx time difference measurements with the same UE Tx TEG using up to 8 different UE RxTx TEGs.
 The high layer parameter measureSameDL-PRS-ResourceWithDifferentRxTxTEGs applies to all DL PRS positioning frequency layers.

-The UE may be configured to measure and report, via higher layer parameter [undetermined NTN related parameter] subject to UE capability, UE Rx-Tx time difference measurements on a PRS resource associated with a dl-PRS-ID, and report the UE Rx-Tx time difference subframe offset and the DL timing drift as described in [7, TS 38.215].
+The UE may be configured to measure and report, via higher layer parameter nr-NTN-UE-RxTxMeasurementsRequest subject to UE capability, UE Rx-Tx time difference measurements on a PRS resource associated with a dl-PRS-ID, and report the UE Rx-Tx time difference subframe offset and the DL timing drift as described in [7, TS 38.215].

 ***Unchanged parts are omitted***